7 Lessons I Learnt From Starting A Business Whilst Being Under 23

-What I have learnt now, is that there are only so many hours in the day and how I spend my time will directly impact on how much value I am able to produce.
-For instance, creating a job list and writing them in a hierarchy of “what is going to get me closer to my goal” is one strategy of many I use to be efficient and effective.
+The lesson learnt from is, is that there are only so many hours in the day and how you spend your time will directly impact on how much value you’re able to produce.

 4. Communication can prevent or fix almost any problem.

 I find myself learning about communication every day.
-Communication is a huge part of my job and how I work with others.
+Communication is a huge part of my digital marketing agency and how I work with others.
 I find it an incredible subject that just keeps on giving – and is truly underestimated.

 Communicating proactively can prevent the development of almost any problem– by explaining things clearly, setting firm expectations and mitigating misunderstandings.